GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 With the plugin __"Plugin Resource Sharing"__, you can install symbol and icon libraries used by the Red Cross and UN, as well as other useful symbols.

 1. Install the __"Plugin Resource Sharing"__ by opening the plugin installation window and searching for the plugin.
-2. Once installed, open the plugin interface by clicking on `plugin` > `Plugin Resource Sharing`
+2. Once installed, open the plugin interface by clicking on `plugin` > `Plugin Resource Sharing`.
-3. Search for packages by the Red Cross and UN
+3. Search for packages by the Red Cross and the UN.
 4. Install the packages.

 Now the symbols should be available in the styling manager in the SVG folder.